,

 Grapes – short presentation

-Grapes have their origin in European territory, but now there are vine cultures in almost all regions of the world.
+Grapes have their origin in European territory, but now there are vine cultures in almost all regions of the world, including America.

-There are three main species of grapes, European (Vitis vinifera), North American (Vitis rotundifolia and Vitis labrusca), and French hybrids.
+There are three main species of grapes, from Europa (Vitis vinifera), North America (Vitis rotundifolia and Vitis labrusca), and French hybrids.

 Grapes are rich in nutrients, especially vitamins C and K. One cup of grapes (or around 30 grapes) contains the following nutrients: